h0ngcha0/liuhongchao.github.io/_posts/2019-02-16-lightning.md

 <img src="{{ site.baseurl }}/images/lightning/funding-transaction.png" alt="finding transaction"/>
 <a target="_blank" rel="noopener noreferrer" class="image-label" href="{{ site.baseurl }}/images/lightning/funding-transaction.png">original image</a>

-As illustrated above, normally inputs of the funding transaction are contributed by Alice or Bob.
+As illustrated above, normally inputs of the funding transaction are contributed by Alice and/or Bob.
 There might be changes going back to the addresses that Alice or Bob controls, such as output **0** and **1**.
 Output **2** is the multi-sig output which locks up the total amount of fund for this lightning channel.